hartwigmedical/serve/algo/README.md

     - Setup POM to support new way of versioning and releasing.
     - Rename of RefGenomeVersion to RefGenome and move into main datamodel package
 - [2.0](https://github.com/hartwigmedical/serve/releases/tag/serve-v2.0)
-    - Major changes to datamodel in general (different packages, different classes etc)
+    - Major changes to datamodel in general (different packages, different classes etc.)
     - Known events are annotated with the following additional data: geneRole, proteinEffect, associatedWithDrugResistance (y/n)
 - [1.12](https://github.com/hartwigmedical/hmftools/releases/tag/serve-v1.12)
     - Support for generating a mySQL database